|

 airportable.
 That's why a number of light alloys were used building

 protection for the crew.
-Front armor protects against 14.5-mm
+Front arc provides protection against 14.5 mm

 The FV101